Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/system-architecture/sequence-diagrams.md

 ## Use Case 3

-**As a user, I want to test my pronunciation skills in my chosen langauge.**
+**As a user, I want to test my pronunciation skills in my chosen language.**

 ```mermaid
 sequenceDiagram